leonardt/fault/tutorial/README.md

 stimuli for the circuit under test.
 The current implementation uses assumptions as predicates to filter out valid values from a random number stream.
-Guarantees are translated into code in the target language (i.e. C++ for verilator, SystemVerilog for ncsim/vcs) that is run every time `eval` is called.
-For example, if you perform a guarantee action that states that an output must be positive, every time an `eval` action occurs, this guarantee is checked by reading the output and running the code describing the guarantee.
+Guarantees are translated into code in the target language (i.e. C++ for verilator, SystemVerilog for ncsim/vcs) that is run every time `step` is called.
+For example, if you perform a guarantee action that states that an output must be positive, every time an `step` action occurs, this guarantee is checked by reading the output and running the code describing the guarantee.

 Here's an example of using the assume/guarantee interface for constrained